-This draft AAP was available for public review during a public comment period from April 10 to May 10, 2023.
-A public notice announcing its availability was published in the Elk Grove Citizen on March 10, 2023 and a second notice was published on April 28, 2023.
-The first public hearing on the AAP was held in front of the Elk Grove City Council on March 22, 2023 and the second public hearing was held on May 10, 2023, at which time the City Council approved the final AAP.
+This draft AAP will be available for public review during a public comment period from April 10 to May 10, 2023.
+A public notice announcing its availability was published in the Elk Grove Citizen on March 10, 2023 and a second notice will be published on April 28, 2023.
+The first public hearing on the AAP was held in front of the Elk Grove City Council on March 22, 2023 and the second public hearing will be held on May 10, 2023, at which time the City Council will consider approval of the final AAP.